-Bet-at-Home are originally a Austrian bookmaker with a very continental outlook, they are fully UK licensed and regulated.
-They may be fairly new to the British market but these guys know their stuff.
+Bet-at-Home are originally a Austrian bookmaker with a very continental outlook, although they are fully UK licensed and regulated.
+They may be fairly new to the British market but these guys really know their stuff.

 Having been around since 1999 this brand has carved out a niche as one of Germany’s best betting sites and have over 5 million active customers.
 They have not rushed their product, they do not aggressively market and they focus on honest odds, providing a super-fast interface and generally giving punters what they want; good value bets.

 They do not currently have a UK welcome offer and therefore are obviously less attractive to sign up with than the other sites we list.
 If, however, you are less concerned with bonuses and are more interested in variety and good service then this will be a great addition to your portfolio, especially if you bet on continental leagues and sports where bet-at-home have more depth and better prices than UK focused brands.

 Betting with a European focused bookie as opposed to a UK focused one has its benefits and it doesn’t always mean you have to make compromises either depending on the sports you like to bet on.